What is Data Gravity? How it Can Influence Your Cloud Strategy

-- How do I minimize fees?
+- How do I minimize my fees?

 No matter how awesome your storage array is, no matter how fat your network pipes are, storage performance is a function of latency, and distance is the enemy.

-Where’s the Right Location?
+Where’s the Right Location for My Data?

 Where can you put your data that allows for multi-cloud access at low latency?
-Adjacency is the proper solution to latency and the cloud edge is the logical answer, but what does that really mean?
+Adjacency is the proper solution to latency, and the cloud edge is the logical answer, but what does that really mean?